 Today things have changed.
 Hairstyles are more or less a means of beautification.
-They don’t indicate a person status or tribe anymore.
-Mandinka can wear a Fulani braid, while a Jola can do a Serer braid.
-People wear hairstyles according to their preference, and every time people braid their hair, the style is different.
+They don’t indicate a person's status or tribe anymore.
+Mandinka can wear a Fulani braid, while a Jola can do Serer braids.
+People wear hairstyles according to their preferences, and every time people braid their hair, the style is different.

-When someone says I want to plait cornrows, it means they just want to braid simple cornrows with no extension or feed in.
-Children and school children mostly braid cornrows in different styles, from the ponytail to the zig-zag cornrows.
-This type of braids is allowed in many schools.
-Elderly women also love to do them because it is faster.
+When someone says I want to plait cornrows, it means they just want to braid simple cornrows with no extension or feed-in.
+Children and school children mostly braid cornrows in different styles, from ponytails to zig-zag cornrows.
+These type of braids is allowed in many schools.
+Elderly women also love to do them because it is faster and easier to accomplish.
 In The Gambia, you don’t have to go to a hair salon to have beautiful cornrows.
 In every compound, one or two people know how to do them.

-Raawu is the twist braids either with extension or natural hair only.
+Raawu are twists - either with extension or natural hair only.
 This style of braiding is very well-loved by locals.
 It is also very expensive to do because of the unique technique involved in twisting the hair.
-Not many people know how to do this type of braid.
-It is mostly done at the salon, and it takes a longer time.
+Not many people know how to do these type of braids.
+It is mostly done at the salon, and it takes longer.

-Life is the box braid hairstyle.
-The braid can also be made with extension or braided using your own hair only.
-Many do this hairstyle with extensions.
-If you want to braid life, you can have good ones in hair salons or ask a Gambian friend or family to do it for you at a better rate.
+Life are also known as box braids in the Western world.
+The braids can be made with extension or braided using your own hair only.
+However, many do this hairstyle with extensions to increase the durability of the hairstyle.
+If you want box braids, use your stay in the Gambia to get them done in hair salons for an affordable price or ask a Gambian friend or family to do it for you at an even better rate.

 It is a Wollof word meaning carry along.
 It is the cornrow feed in hair braiding.
 Because natural hair is braided along with the hair extension, locals began to call it tibalé.
 You can braid beautiful tibalé at salons.
-Sometimes you can find some people who know how to do this braid nicely as well.
-It is good to know that the tibalé is a painful braid because the hair is pulled together firmly to keep it tight.
+It is good to know that the tibalé can be a bit uncomfortable because the hair is pulled together firmly to keep it tight.
 You might want to take it off the first few days because of the painful tension.
-It is always good to look for someone who doesn’t pull the hair tightly or ask the person braiding you to reduce the pressure.
+It is always good to look for someone who doesn’t pull the hair tightly or ask the person braiding your to reduce the pressure.
 Gambian women will still do this hairstyle and bear the pain for the first few days.

 When in The Gambia, you might want to get it for yourself.
 It will be easy to find a lady with good braiding skills and fast hands, used to braiding for many years.
 If you can’t find her, we know some.
-Contact us at firstname.lastname@example.org, and we will be happy to help.
+Contact us at email@example.com or give us a call at +220 214 0001, and we will be happy to help.